OpenNeuroDerivatives/ds001555-mriqc/README.md

 # ds001555 - MRIQC derivatives

-This dataset is a BIDS Derivatives dataset resulting from running MRIQC vVERSION on [ds001555](https://openneuro.org/datasets/ds001555).
+This dataset is a BIDS Derivatives dataset resulting from running MRIQC v23.1.0 on [ds001555](https://openneuro.org/datasets/ds001555).

 ## Methods